 - Study the problem carefully before you answer.
-While it is correct that speed is a key asset in any competitive exam, it is the correct answer that will ultimately fetch you your mark(s) and not the speed you solved it in.
+While it is correct that speed is a key asset in any competitive exam, it is the correct answer that will ultimately fetch you your mark(s) and not for the speed you solved.

 - When solving dilemma-based questions, always pick the option that amplifies desirable results and minimizes the damage caused by the same.

 - Answer all questions as objectively as possible.
 For example, while answering a Managerial Decision Making question, do not let your personal beliefs/value systems get the better of you while answering in the examination.

 - Similarly, always pick choices that exhibit sound judgment.
 You want to show the examiner that you take decisions logically and not emotionally.
 This practice will also help you in answering your Interview questions.

 - Explore all the options carefully before you pick your answer.
 For example, as we have seen in Behavioural Decision Making questions, you must anticipate the possible outcomes before making a decision.

 - Ensure that you have taken into account all participants involved in the equation before you come to a decision.
 Also, analyze the situation from the point of view of every participant.

 - Always choose the best practices and methods in theory when answering questions unless specifically asked otherwise.
 Do not pick options that involve shortcuts or unprofessional choices.

 - Use the method of elimination in case you are not able to come to a decision.
 Obliterate answers that you are sure are not the correct ones to arrive at the right one.